marek/gittrees/README.md

 ##### subtrees #####
 On the other hand subtrees merge another repository's code directly into your current project.
 Everytime you clone the code is there.
-Although it is your responsiblity to add the remotes for the subtree and also define their local prefix.
+Although it is your responsiblity to add the remotes for the subtree.

 This is an annoyance if a lot of people are working on the same project.
-If a new person glances at the code base, how would you know you needed to add a subtree?
+If a new person glances at the code base, how would you know where the source came from?

 solution
 --------
 git subtree helper templates.
-These templates have a script that will read a .gittrees file from your project's root and then setup the remotes and subtrees for you.
+These templates have a script that will read a .gittrees file from your project's root and then setup the remotes for you.

 The syntax of this .gittrees file is borrowed from:
 `https://github.com/helmo/git/tree/subtree-updates`